 The poem takes the reader through several emotional passages that depict the poet’s mother’s frustration at her disability.
-He depicts scenes where she pretended to see and pretended to feel lighthearted and optimistic about her life.
-Humorous moments are mixed with poignantly sad ones as the poem reaches its conclusion and the mother passes away.
+He depicts scenes where she pretends to see and pretends to feel lighthearted and optimistic about her life.
+Humorous moments are mixed with poignantly sad ones as the poem reaches its conclusion, and the mother passes away.

 Structure of On Her Blindness